Germany: Inflation rose to 2.6% in December – DW – 01/06/2025

 Consistent rise in inflation since September

+That figure, which excludes two of the more volatile sectors, is regarded by many economists to be the most reliable representative of real inflation.

-The biggest difference came in relation to goods, which had fallen to 0.3% in September but rose in total to 1.1% in December, when taking the average of energy prices and food prices.
+One driver in the overall upward figure was on goods, which had fallen to 0.3% in September but rose in total to 1.1% in December.

+Inflation in the service sector remained stubbornly high, nudging up slightly from 4% to 4.1% from November to December.

 km/wd (dpa, Reuters)